CircleCI Runner Overview

 Referencing your runner on a job

-After setting up the runner, you will need to reference it on a job by setting some fields in a special way in your
+After setting up the runner, you will need to reference it on a job by setting some fields in your

 .circleci/config.yml file.
 The fields you must set for a specific job to run using your runner are: